 Delayed choice quantum eraser A delayed choice quantum eraser, first performed by Yoon-Ho Kim, R. Yu, S.P.
 Kulik, Y.H.
 Shih and Marlan O.

-Quantum eraser experiment The double-slit quantum eraser experiment described in this article has three stages: First of all, the experimenter tries to reproduce the interference pattern of Young's double-slit experiment by shining photons at the double-slit interferometer and check for interference pattern at the detection screen.The experimenter marks through which slit each photon went, without disturbing their movement, and demonstrates that the interference pattern is destroyed.
-This stage shows that it is the existence of the "which-path" information which causes the destruction of the interference pattern.The "which-path" information is "erased," whereupon the interference pattern is recovered.
+Quantum eraser experiment The double-slit quantum eraser experiment described in this article has three stages: First, the experimenter reproduces the interference pattern of Young's double-slit experiment by shining photons at the double-slit interferometer and checking for an interference pattern at the detection screen.Next, the experimenter marks through which slit each photon went, without disturbing its wavefunction, and demonstrates that thereafter the interference pattern is destroyed.
+This stage indicates that it is the existence of the "which-path" information that causes the destruction of the interference pattern.Third, the "which-path" information is "erased," whereupon the interference pattern is recovered.

 Popper's experiment is an experiment proposed by the philosopher Karl Popper.
 As early as 1934 he was suspicious of, and was proposing experiments to test, the Copenhagen interpretation, a popular subjectivist interpretation of quantum mechanics.
 Popper's experiment is a realization of an argument similar in spirit to the thought experiment of Einstein, Podolsky and Rosen (the EPR paradox) although not as well known.
 There are various interpretations of quantum mechanics that do not agree with each other.
 Popper's experiment

 Bell test experiments or Bell's inequality experiments are designed to demonstrate the real world existence of certain theoretical consequences of the phenomenon of entanglement in quantum mechanics which could not possibly occur according to a classical picture of the world, characterised by the notion of local realism.
+Under local realism, correlations between outcomes of different measurements performed on separated physical systems have to satisfy certain constraints, called Bell inequalities.
+John Bell derived the first inequality of this kind in his paper "On the Einstein-Podolsky-Rosen Paradox".
+Bell's Theorem states that the predictions of quantum mechanics cannot be reproduced by any local hidden variable theory.
+The term "Bell inequality" can mean any one of a number of inequalities satisfied by local hidden variables theories; in practice, in present day experiments, most often the CHSH; earlier the CH74 inequality.
 Bell test experiments